HunterJKI/decoration-properties/README.md

 # custom-properties
-Install custom properties dialog in LabVIEW that are much mroe useful than the default empty one.
+Install custom properties dialog in LabVIEW that are much more useful than the default empty one.

 ## Instalation Instructions